-Most major funders and an increasing number of journal publishers now expect data that underpin published findings or have potential value in future research to be made publicly available with as few restrictions as possible.
+Most major funders and an increasing number of journal publishers now expect data underpinning published findings or with potential future research value to be made publicly available with as few restrictions as possible.
 The best way to ensure the long-term preservation, access and reuse of data is to deposit with a trusted data repository.
-The College’s research data management policy also requires that Principal Investigators deposit data needed to validate published results with a public repository.
+Imperial’s research data management policy also requires that Principal Investigators deposit data needed to validate published results with a public repository.

 The advantages of depositing your data with a repository include: